DavideCologgi/So_long/README.md

 ## Map Rules

 - The map must be rectangular (not squared).
-- The map should contain the following elements: one player, one exit, at least one collectible item, and one enemy.
+- The map should contain the following elements: one player (P), one exit (E), at least one collectible item (C), and one enemy (N).
-- The map must be enclosed by walls.
+- The map must be enclosed by walls (1).

 ## Gameplay Rules